The Origin of the Bible

 - 3 John

 That’s how we got the Bible.
 It came from the tireless work of Catholic bishops in the 4th century, and the decree of a pope in the early 5th century.
 The Old Testament was decided early, by the apostles, and affirmed by the pope and Catholic bishops of the 4th century.
-The New Testament wasn’t decided until the late 4th century, and affirmed by a pope in the early 5th century.
+The New Testament wasn’t decided until the late 4th century, and affirmed by the pope in the early 5th century.
 These are the historical facts of how we got the Bible.
+You need not take my word for it.
+Just go to any library, anywhere, and pick up a reputable history book on the origin of the Bible.
+See for yourself.

 If you like your Bible, and you appreciate that it doesn’t contain the heresies of Arianism and Marcionism, you can thank Pope Innocent I and Catholic bishops of the 4th century.
-Sadly, many Christians today show no appreciation to the Catholic Church for its gift of the Bible, and instead accept the Bible while proverbially “spitting” on its original publisher.
-It’s an odd behaviour to be sure, but very common these days.
+Sadly, many Christians today show no appreciation to the Catholic Church for its gift of the Bible, and instead accept the Bible blindly, without knowing its history, while proverbially “spitting” on its original publisher (the Catholic Church).
+It’s an odd behavior to be sure, but very common these days.